patrickseda/Queues/README.md

 - `next()` - Returns, but does not remove, the next item in the Queue.
 This also advances the iterator position.
 - `pop()` - Removes and returns the last item from the Queue, regardless of the iterator position.
 - `peek()` - Returns, but does not remove, the next item in the Queue. _This does **not** advance the iterator position_
+- `setIndex(value)` - Moves the iterator to the given index value. _Values outside of the Queue bounds are ignored._
-- `reset()` - Resets the iterator such that the next item requested will be the first one in the Queue.
+- `reset()` - Moves the iterator to the first index in the Queue.
 - `size()` - Returns the number of items in the Queue.
 - `empty()` - Empties the Queue of all items.